Focus Area: Governance

 Under-representation in employment is one of the pitfalls highlighted for the backwardness of Muslim community in economic performance.
 While jobs in private sector ensure a decent living, the employment in government sector also becomes the share of power in a democratic environment.
-Both of these segments also ensure that the employee is protected by established social security systems like insurance, provident fund etc.
+Both of these segments also ensure that the employee is protected by established social security systems like insurance, provident fund, etc.

-Muslim community due to the backwardness in education rarely proposes itself to the higher levels of both government and private corporate sector job market.
+Muslim community, due to the backwardness in education rarely proposes itself to the higher levels of both government and private corporate sector job market.
 They end up in low paid and unorganised sectors and are mostly self-employed.
 Adding to this is the low Worker Population Ratio (WPR) of the community due to low participation of Muslim women in income generation activities.

 Educational promotion is surely the first step, but equally important is to make the available low number of educated youth competent in quality and confidence.
-Skill development and enhancement comes in to picture in this context.
+Skill development and enhancement come in to picture in this context.

 The large number of artisans and skilled workers present in the community start their work as skilled labourer and end at the same level even after decades of work-experience and master-skills.
 Upgrading these people with knowledge, and training on technology and equipment can enhance their income manifold.

 This project proposes to train educated Muslim youths to make them competent to enter the government service and corporate private sector jobs.
 Confidence building, motivation and sharpening of skill sets will have to be addressed.
 This shall include short term bridge courses targeting class 3 and 4 levels and also long term plans to address higher executive jobs.
 It will also facilitate vocational skill training for Muslim youths with provisions for skill enhancement for working artisans and craftsmen.